 AppleCare+ is an added (extended) warranty protection service that can also be considered insurance.
 AppleCare+ service is applicable for iPhones, iPads, Macs, Apple Watches, etc items that are in Apple’s ecosystem.

 It’s a one-stop solution for all technical support, hardware service, and even software support for all Apple devices.
 We all know Apple makes the hardware, the operating system, and other applications for its own products.

-But when it comes to the cost sum-up or the comparison of the expenditure, most of the Apple iPhone users don’t want to get involved with AppleCare+.
-We should also mention that AppleCare and AppleCare+ are slightly different which offers the same additional 90 days of phone support.
+But when it comes to the cost sum-up or the comparison of the expenditure, most of Apple iPhone users don’t want to get involved with AppleCare+.
+We should also mention that AppleCare and AppleCare+ are slightly different and offer the same additional 90 days of phone support.

-But it also provides the additional bot phone support and the extended hardware warranty for up to three years.
+But it also provides additional bot phone support and an extended hardware warranty for up to three years.
 Subscribers can also get some lower-cost options for the routine repairs and replacement services of their Apple devices whenever required (subject to the service fees and taxes).